- Undergraduate Advising Manual – the primary resource for CS majors

 - Academic Program FAQ – answers to the most common questions

-- CS “other” courses for BS Degree – non CS courses that may be used in limited fashion towards CS credits
+- CS “other” courses for BS Program – non-CS courses that may be used in a limited fashion toward CS credits

-- Course Area Designators – a chart of CS courses and their Theory, Systems, Software, Application, and Reasoning tags.
+- Course Area Designations – a chart of CS courses and their Applications, Reasoning, Software, Systems, and Theory designations

 - Academic Integrity Code

 - 2021 BS/BA Program Worksheet (.xlsx) – required advising document to track and calculate progress toward satisfying the either the BS or BA degree requirements

 - Undergraduate Advising Manual (old) – contains essential information for majors and minors not found in the course catalog, for requirements Fall 2016 through Spring 2021